MTGVim/github-mentions-plus/README.md

 **Optional fields:**
 - `avatar` - Avatar URL (string).
 If not provided, will be fetched from GitHub

+#### Option 2: Direct JSON Input
+Enter your user data directly in the extension settings:

+1. Select "Direct JSON Input" as your data source
+2. Paste your JSON data in the text area
+3. Click "Validate JSON" to check format
+4. Click "Load Users" to cache the data

 ### Settings Configuration

 1. Click the extension icon in your browser toolbar
-2. Enter your endpoint URL in the "Endpoint URL" field
-3. Click "Test Endpoint" to verify connectivity
+2. Choose your preferred data source (HTTP Endpoint or Direct JSON Input)
+3. Configure your chosen data source:
+   - **HTTP Endpoint**: Enter URL and test connectivity
+   - **Direct JSON**: Paste JSON data and validate
 4. Click "Save Settings" to apply the configuration
-5. Use "Refresh User List" to manually update the cache
+5. Use "Refresh User List" or "Load Users" to update the cache

 ## Features

+- **Dual Data Sources**: Support for both HTTP endpoints and direct JSON input
 - Seamless integration with GitHub's native UI
 - Positioned below GitHub's overlay when visible
 - Fetches missing avatars from GitHub's public API
 - Respects GitHub's rate limits (60 requests/hour)
+- Real-time JSON validation for direct input
+- Automatic data source switching

 **Note**: This extension is not affiliated with GitHub Inc. It's a third-party tool designed to enhance the GitHub experience.